 Format uptake was also discussed by Oates.
 She found that PDF/A had not been widely utilised by Universities for long term preservation of dissertations and thesis in the UK.
 However, Oates provided examples of users of PDF/A for Electronic Theses and Dissertations Repositories that included: Concordia University, Johns Hopkins University, McGill University, Rutgers University, University of Alberta, University of Oulu and Virginia Tech.
 Alongside this it was mentioned that uptake amongst Research and Cultural Heritage Institutions included: the Archaeology Data Service (ADS), British Library, California Digital Library, Data Archiving and Networked Services (DANS), the Library of Congress and the U.S. National Archives and Records Administration (NARA).

 “Adobe Preflight has failed to recognize most of the glyph errors.
 As such, veraPDF will remain our final tool for validation.”
 (Anna Oates)

 Oates therefore concluded that PDF/A was not the best solution to PDF preservation, she mentioned that the new ISO standard would cause new issues and considerations for PDF/A users.
-(Iram do you have anything in your notes re: this?)

 Following the presentation the audience debated whether PDF/A should still be used.
 Some considered whether other solutions existed to PDF preservation; an example of a proposed solution was to keep both PDF/A and the original PDFs.
 However, many still felt that PDF/A provided the best solution available despite its various drawbacks.